Hong Kong cuisine: 19th century: Colonial origins

 The cuisine of Hong Kong traces its origins to its founding as a British colonial outpost in 1841.
 Soon after the colony was founded, many Western merchants along with Chinese emigrants from nearby Canton flocked there to conduct business.
 Initially, Hong Kong society consisted of expatriate upper-class Westerners, working-class Chinese coolies, farmers and fishermen, and middle class Chinese merchants.
 The simple peasant cuisine was rudimentary compared to the cuisine of 19th century Canton (now commonly known as Guangzhou).

 As the colony developed, there arose a need for meals to entertain businessmen.
 Some Chinese restaurants were founded in the late 19th century and early 20th century as branches of renowned restaurants in Canton and offered elaborate meals consisting of traditional Chinese "eight main courses and eight entrees" (八大八小) types of banquets for 2 taels of silver, at the time equal to a clerk's monthly wage.
 Before 1935 when prostitution was still legal in Hong Kong, female escorts often accompanied diners to restaurant meals, especially those of a business entertainment nature.
 Until the Second World War, opium was also offered.
 For the majority of Chinese who were not part of the merchant class, dining out in restaurants was non-existent and consisted of simple Cantonese country fares.
 Meat only appeared in festive occasions and celebrations such as birthdays were often done by catering services who prepared the meals at the celebrant's home.
 The restaurant scene for Europeans in Hong Kong remained separate from Chinese dining.
 Elaborate Western-style restaurants existed at the likes of Hongkong Hotel and subsequently Gloucester Hotel.

 1920s: Cantonese influence

-Hong Kong's dining lagged behind the then-leader of Chinese cuisine, Canton, for a long time and many Hong Kong chefs spent their formative years in Canton.
+Hong Kong's dining lagged behind the then-leader of Chinese cuisine, Guangzhou (also known as Canton), for a long time and many Hong Kong chefs spent their formative years in Canton.
 Canton was renowned for its food, and there was a traditional saying of "The food is in Canton" (食在廣州).
 Cantonese cuisine in Canton reached its peak during the 1920s and was renowned in the care in preparation even for peasant fares such as Char siu or boat congee.
 Dasanyuan was renowned for its braised shark fin dish that charged 60 silver yuan, equivalent to 6 months' wage for a working-class family.
 The Guandong cooking style eventually trickled down to the culinary scene in Hong Kong.